HeRAMS-WHO/herams-i18n/docs/index.rst

 3. You should now see a list of all responses belonging to the selected health facility.
 In the left-most column of the list, there are three buttons allowing to preform the following actions.

-  - |view| view : Click this button to view the full response
+  - |view| View : Click this button to view the full response
-  - |pencil| edit: Allows you to modify an existing response.
+  - |pencil| Edit: Allows you to modify an existing response.
 This will permanently overwrite the exisitng infomration of a response and cannot be undone.
-  - |delete| delete: Permanently deletes a response form a health facility.
-See `Remove a Response from Health Facility`_ for more information.
+  - |delete| Delete: Permanently deletes a response form a health facility.
+See `remove a response from health facility`_ for more information.

  .. image:: media/img/HeRAMS_data_update_interface_action_buttons.png
    :height: 200px